ploetz-zeller/symbio-documentation/docs/power-users/PowerBI with ODS2.0/Power BI Example.md

 To show only particular and not all contained data, you can filter the data in the ```Filter```-Section.
 In the following example there are two versions of each process, one in English and one in German; the different languages are filtered based on the column CultureId.

 > **Filter Area**
 > You can apply the filter only on the current visualization, on the whole page or on all pages.
-If you filter by language it makes sense to filter on the whole page and not only for one visualization.
+If you filter by language it makes sense to filter on the whole page and not only on one visualization.

 Drag the column you want to filter into the ```Filter```-Section and choose *Basic filtering* as *Filter type*.

 ![Filter Example](media/Picture21.png)

 > **Filter types**
-> *Basic filtering*: Select from available values.
+> *Basic filtering*: Selects from available values.
-> *Advanced filtering*: Filter with operators and individual values.
+> *Advanced filtering*: Filters with operators and individual values.